Zoo Enclosure Design: A Complete Guide to Standards, Safety, and Best Practices

 • Overhangs: Even non-climbing predators can scale vertical fences.
 Inward-curving mesh overhangs are easily achieved with flexible stainless netting.

-The Challenge: Intelligence and Dexterity.
+The Challenge: Intelligence and dexterity.
 Primates will untwist wire, pick at coatings, and dismantle joined fencing.
 They also require 3D space utilization.
-The Solution:

 • Tamper-Proof: Handwoven stainless steel mesh has no loose ends.
 The ferrules are swaged under high pressure, making them impossible for fingers to pry open.